 Suitable for Economy 10?
 NO

 Why?
 Most of your energy (heating & hot water) is already supplied by cheap gas.
 You only use electricity for lights and appliances, which are relatively efficient these days.

 If you’ve got a gas boiler you’re probably best choosing a standard electricity tariff and shopping around using a price comparison website.

-The UK’s electricity grid is currently under strain; a recent government report suggested that for winter 2017/18 there was only 10% spare capacity in our electricity system.
+The UK’s electricity grid is highly utilised – National Grid’s annual report noted that for winter 2020/21 there was only 8% spare capacity in the electricity system.
 However this issue is because of peak electricity use, not average use.
 If we can shift our usage away from peak times, we will be doing the electrical grid a favour (as well as our pockets, and the environment).

 Economy 10 meters encourage us to shift our usage into off-peak periods by charging us substantially less during those times.